aes89/MERN-client/README.md

 * **react 17.0.1** - An open-source, front end, JavaScript library for building user interfaces or UI components.
 * **react-dom 17.0.1** - This package serves as the entry point to the DOM and server renderers for React.
-* **react-router-dom 5.2.0** - description
+* **react-router-dom 5.2.0** - React Router is a collection of navigational components that compose declaratively with your application, DOM bindings for React Router.
-* **react-scripts 4.0.1** - description
+* **react-scripts 4.0.1** - includes scripts and configuration used by Create React App used to initiate the project.
 * **formik 2.2.5** - Is a open source library for React it is declarative, intuitive and adoptable.
-Its key features are getting values in and out of form state, validation and error messages and handling form submission.This library was used for all our form inputs.
+Its key features are getting values in and out of form state, validation and error messages and handling form submission.This library was used for all our form inputs, excluding preferences.
 * **axios 0.21.1** - Is a promise-based HTTP client that supports an easy-to-use API and can be used in both the browser and Node. js.
 * **react-redux 7.2.2** - Is the official React binding for Redux.
 It lets your React components read data from a Redux store, and dispatch actions to the store to update data.
 * **@reduxjs/toolkit** - Is the official, opinionated, batteries-included toolset for efficient Redux development, intended to be the standard way to write Redux logic.
 It includes utility functions and several Redux add ons.